VidunderGunder/ml-ady-report/README.md

 MLAdy might offer parts of its resources to the community, like most technology corporations do (e.g. Facebook's [PyTorch](https://pytorch.org/), [React](https://reactjs.org/) and [PyRobot](https://pyrobot.org/), Tesla's [batteries](https://www.tesla.com/blog/all-our-patent-are-belong-you) and Google's [TensorFlow](https://www.tensorflow.org/) and [gRPC](https://opensource.google/projects/grpc)) as feedback from the open source community can improve the framework.
 This decision will be guided by a decision analysis, to make sure the move will strengthen MLAdy's competitive advantage

-Active participation by students at NMBU will be a priority given that the first stages (see [checklist](#checklist) and [next-steps](#next-steps)) is a success.
+Active participation by students at NMBU will be a priority when and if that the first stages (see [checklist](#checklist) and [next-steps](#next-steps)) is a success.
 Students will gain real life experience in an accessible way, while helping MLAdy push innovation.

 MLAdy hopes to reduce the difficulty of implementation to a level where it can hire students to apply the framework in pilot projects.
 If successful, the collaboration can be turned to a paid service.
 That way, MLAdy can offer high-skilled jobs to students and substantial tech-based economic growth for local companies with low risk.